Arphor/Acoustic-Fire-Extinguisher-Classification/README.md

 I split or data in 3 parts 80% for training, 20% for evaluation and 20% for test.

 ### Model
-The model used was a simples MLP using tensorflow and 5 dense layers with a decreasing unity quantity.
+The model used was a simple MLP using tensorflow and 5 dense layers with activation relu and a decreasing unity quantity.